CodeFromAnywhere/recorder/README.md

-Attempt to create a screen recorder from browser that streams the recording to cloud storage for later processing.
+Attempt to create a screen recorder from browser that streams the recording to cloud storage for AI processing.

 TODO: